 For the purposes of the vaccination program, employee is defined as:

 - Number of healthcare facility employees who worked in the healthcare facility for at least one day between October 1, 2020 and March 31, 2021.

 - This includes, but is not limited to: physicians; nurses; interns/residents; fellows; physician assistants; physical, occupational, respiratory and speech therapists; laboratory and operating room technicians; central supply staff; pharmacists; maintenance/environmental services staff; dietary staff; attendants/orderlies, secretarial and administrative staff; contract staff, whether or not such individuals provide direct patient care.

 - Employees, such as contractors performing administrative functions, who do not work at or come to the licensed healthcare facility are not required to be vaccinated.

-- Health care facility-specific information will be publicly reported.
+- Important reminder: Health care facility-specific information will be publicly reported.
 Annual vaccination for all health care personnel is a matter of patient safety and is necessary to significantly reduce health care associated influenza infections.